-Imagine that you have a web application that lets customers upload a text document that the application converts into a PDF and emails back to the customer.
-This site receives a lot of PDF creation requests every second and every request takes a second to process - some sort of queue is needed to be able to handle all requests.
+Imagine that you have a web application for customers to upload a text document, which then converts it into a PDF, and then emails it back to the customer.
+This site receives a lot of PDF creation requests every second and every request takes a second to process.
+An orderly, organized queue is needed to be able to handle all requests in a timely manner.

 - Customer uploads a text document

 - Your application converts the text document into a PDF

 - Your application emails the PDF back to the customer

 Database for a queue based system

 In this kind of situation, you might consider using a database for your PDF job queue.
 Typically you would create a database table that has a queue with records representing PDF requests.
 You would then place a flag in the table representing which state the task is in and whether the task is completed or not.

 INSERT INTO pdf_job_queue (name, status, email) VALUES ("White paper", "NEW", "firstname.lastname@example.org");

 You need to write code to insert the new requests into the database.
 Code that takes an input from the database, perhaps change a status column, with values such as "NEW" and "PROCESSING", code that handles the request, more code that again updates the database status field to "FINISHED", and more code to remove the request from the queue.